A lot of people come to me for help building an online business with the express desire to escape the 9 to 5.

 Personal recommendation: Online Business to escape the 9 to 5

 I obviously recommend starting an online business simply because it’s the most efficient way to generate side income with a relatively low time and money commitment upfront.
-Also, if you follow our BATON model in our free online business course we walk you through it step-by-step so you can verify your business idea as you go along to make sure you don’t start a stinker.
+Also, if you follow our BATON model in BBO Course we walk you through it step-by-step so you can verify your business idea as you go along to make sure you don’t start a stinker.

 I won’t go into specific details about how to generate this income.
 Simply put the infinite ways you could generate this replacement income.
 Me giving you any one single idea to focus on would not be of benefit to you.